corey-howard/chew-the-fat/README.md

 ### Online Validators

 * To test my HTML code for errors I used the [Nu HTML Checker](https://validator.w3.org/nu/).
-    * The test returned many errors, but were all for duplicate ID's which I believe is caused by the looping over by Jinja, unsure how to resolve this.
+    * The test returned many errors, but were all for duplicate ID's which I believe is caused by the looping over by Jinja.
+The ID's it seems, are within the jinja loop, I can't think of a solution around this so will note that it is an issue here currently, but will continue to actively try and resolve.
+Perhaps changing the ID's to class rules instead.
 * To test my CSS code for errors I used the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
     * The test returned no errors, but did however return many warnings, all for Materialize as it appears unknown to this validator tool.
 * To test my JavaScript code for errors I used the [JS Hint](https://jshint.com/).